Taxation in Ethiopia: Schedule "D" - Taxation from agricultural activities.

 Certain incomes sources are excluded from previously mentioned categories, such as: travel expenses (including transportation costs, food and accommodation), costs of medical treatment which are covered by the employer, as well as hardship allowances.

 Value Added Tax (VAT)

 The value-added tax was originally introduced in 1993, only to be abolished 9 years later, at the end of 2002.
 As of 2003, after the tax reform, Ethiopia imposed a value added tax on all goods produced in the nation and all imported goods and services not exempt; the tax is rated at 15% on every transaction at each stage of manufacturing.
-It is important to note that VAT exemptions and zero rates are also often applied.
+VAT exemptions and zero rates are also often applied.
 Some of the goods which the VAT exemptions apply to are: real estate services, humanitarian aid, religious and cultural services, certain financial services, transportation, utilities, mosquito nets, etc. Zero rates are only applied to exports, gold that is supplied to the National Bank of Ethiopia and to international transportation.